zingdata/flutter-code-editor/lib/src/code_field/code_controller/helpers/suggestions/SUGGESTIONS.md

    - Provides relevant suggestions based on the detected context
    - Handles quoted identifiers and complex table references

-3. **Prefix Matching Algorithm**
+3. **Smart Word Matching Algorithm**
-   - Uses a sophisticated prefix matching algorithm to find the longest matching prefix
+   - Uses a word boundary-aware approach to identify complete words at cursor position
+   - Prioritizes complete word suggestions over partial matches
+   - Prevents partial word replacements (e.g., replacing just "nd" in "and" with a suggestion)
    - Considers various letter case combinations (lowercase, uppercase, title case)
-   - Provides fuzzy matching for more flexible suggestions
+   - Falls back to word-boundary-only matches when no direct word matches are found

 4. **Integration with PopupController**
    - Manages when and where to display the suggestion popup